 Annotate code that includes assignment within an expression to show that it is intentional and include rationale for the side effect.

-Avoid the use of statements that have no program effect (i.e. “null” statements).
+Avoid the use of statements that have no program effect.
 If necessary, document with comments the rationale for their use in each instance.

 6.25.6 Implications for language design and evolution